-In order to access the PTZ menu via a keyboard call/shot preset 95 using the RS485 cable connection.
+In order to access the PTZ menu via a keyboard 95 Call/Shot using the RS485 cable connection.
 If using the ALIEN DVR you can use the Coaxitron facility.
 Just select the camera channel display and left click to display at bottom of picture.